puckettventures/converse/api/README.md

 - **Node.js 20.x**: [Install Node.js](https://nodejs.org/en/)
 - **Docker**: [Install Docker Community Edition](https://hub.docker.com/search/?type=edition&offering=community)

-These tools will allow you to build, test, and deploy the project both locally and to AWS.
+These tools will allow you to build, test, and deploy the project locally and to AWS.

 ## Deployment

 This API is deployed as an AWS SAM application.
-Follow these steps to deploy:
+The deployment process is flexible, allowing you to use AWS SSM parameters or fallback values depending on the deployment environment.

+### First-Time Deployment

 1. **Clone the Repository**:
     ```bash